Empiricism = the broad view that all knowledge originates from experience.

 Verification theory of meaning

-Verification theory of meaning = a statement is meaningful (i.e. has factual meaning) only if it is possible (in principle) to empirically verifiable the claim through observations or is a tautology.
+Verification theory of meaning = a statement is meaningful (i.e. has factual meaning) only if it is possible (in principle) to empirically verifiable the claim through observations.

 Note that this does not require that the sentence itself directly describe observations and it does not not require the observations to provide proof that it is certain that the sentence is true or false.